rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 # TLS with Application Level Protocol Negotiation (TLS ALPN) Challenge

-The TLS with Application Level Protocol Negotiation (TLS ALPN) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and/or AAAA Resource Records for the domain name to respond to specific connection attempts utilizing the ALPN extension {{!RFC7301}}.
+The TLS with Application Level Protocol Negotiation (TLS ALPN) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and/or AAAA Resource Records for the domain name to respond to specific connection attempts utilizing the ALPN extension.
 The server validates control of the domain name by connecting to the TLS server and verifying a certificate with specific content is presented.

 type (required, string):
 : The string "tls-alpn-01"